jfsax/kafka-basics/README.md

 - (windows)https://www.geeksforgeeks.org/how-to-install-and-run-apache-kafka-on-windows/

 ## running kafka & zookeeper
-- run the following commands from kafka's root folder
+- commands should be run from kafka's root directory
 - zookeeper must be started before kafka

 - open a terminal and start zookeeper with the following command:

 ```shell